OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * [ISO/IEC 5338](https://www.iso.org/standard/81118.html) Gap: complete coverage - the 5338 intends to cover the complete software development lifecycle for AI
-  * 27002 controls 5.37 Documented operating procedures.
+  * 27002 control 5.37 Documented operating procedures.
 Gap: minimal coverage - this covers only a very small part of the control
-  * [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655)  Ggap: minimal coverage - this covers only a very small part of the control
+  * [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655)  Gap: minimal coverage - this covers only a very small part of the control

 * CHECKCOMPLIANCE.
 Laws and regulations need to be checked in order to validate compliance which may include security aspects.
 See the [OWASP AI Guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) for privacy aspects of AI.
 Links to standards: